walkjivefly/explorer/README.md

 ### Open explorer port in the firewall

-By default the explorer run on port 3001.
+By default the explorer runs on port 3001.
 If you're using ufw you can open this port by

     sudo ufw allow 3001